 There is always a way to help those who need help.

-I want to show my kids that when someone is a world away, we can still help, we can make donations to places like Doctors without Borders in sistuations like the Paris Attack and we can get hands-on involved in situations that plague our own community.
+I want to show my kids that when someone is a world away, we can still help, we can make donations to places like Doctors without Borders in situations like overseas attacks and we can get hands-on involved in situations that plague our own community.

 Getting our hands dirty as a family to serve those who lost everything in the tornadoes of May 2013 is a way that we gave back to our community and we did it with our oldest daughter when she was 6 months at the time.
 She watched everything from my back and even played in the toy donation room helping “give” toys to kids who had just lost the ones they owned.